 As a Dutchie living in England and a lover of travelling, planes are like buses to me.
 I fly at least eight times a year; sometimes even more.
 This includes visiting my hometown in the Netherlands, going back to my home in Manchester and holidays.

 And even with all these flights every year, I am still scared of boarding that plane.
-I get nervous before flights, clench my hands into the armrests during any sign of turbulence and the nerves won’t stop until I’ve reached my destination.
+I get nervous before flights, clench my hands into the armrests during any sign of turbulence and the nerves won’t stop until the plane is back on solid ground.